Best Paint for Stairs in a Basement

 When we finished our basement, we went for a moody and modern design, LVP flooring, and an all-black media room.
 One prominent issue with using LVP for flooring is that it is impossible to find an exact match for hardwood stair treads.
 You can cover the treads with LVP planks and add a bullnose trim piece but that creates a lot of seams and is not an elegant solution.

 What I decided to do instead is to paint the basement stairs black.
 Rather than trying to match the floor stain and failing, painting them also provides a transition between the upstairs hardwood floors and the basement LVP floors.
-In addition, it ties in the black accent color that I repeated throughout the basement design – in the media room, black doors, and black wet bar cabinets.
+In addition, it ties in the black accent color that I repeated throughout the basement design – in the media room, Tricorn Black painted doors, and black wet bar cabinets.

 Simple Materials Guide